rcarrata/rcarrata.github.io/_posts/2020-02-02-ocp4-analyse_traffic_and_debug_network_traffic_in_Openshift.md

 comments: true
 ---

-## Analyse and debug your network traffic of your app deployed in Openshift or Kubernetes

 Sometimes is hard to analyse what is happening as networking level into your pods deployed in Openshift or Kubernetes.